makkenagithub/17-ACE/README.md

 ### HTTPRequestNode
-HTTPRequestNode is used to make a call to webservice
+HTTPRequestNode is used to make a call to webservice(or a REST api)